meatball133/crystal/concepts/array/about.md

 ## Deleting element from an array

-When wanting to delete an element from the end of an array, you can use `pop` method which takes an optional argument specifying how many elements to remove from the end of the array.
+When wanting to delete an element from the end of an array, you can use [`pop`][pop] method which takes an optional argument specifying how many elements to remove from the end of the array.
 The method returns the element that was removed.

 ```crystal